Morningstar88/kalki-search/README.md

 Our first JS adventure will be an experiment to see if we can serve lyrics to users in the same way that Google does.

-If you can do this, please go ahead.
+If you help add a lyric function, please go ahead.

 # API